Brush Your Teeth—It's Good for Your Heart

 Often, periodontists will add a course of antimicrobial therapy—pastes, gels, or polymers applied topically, or antibiotic pills to eliminate more aggressive bacteria.
 The specialists may also prescribe a pill that decreases the concentration of destructive enzymes called collagenases around the teeth and protects the tissue from additional damage.
 Treatment can prevent further deterioration associated with periodontitis.

-Unfortunately, it is not known whether treating periodontitis will decrease your risk for CAD.
+Unfortunately, it is not known whether treating periodontitis will decrease your risk for CAD after the blood vessel changes have happened.
 While researchers determine if treatment can reduce the the risk, professional care will minimize tooth loss.
 Tooth loss is clearly associated with risk of heart disease.
 The best bet for oral health remains prevention and minimizing periodontal risk factors.

 Improving your dental hygiene will help prevent periodontitis and may also reduce your risk of CAD as a result.